Alcarin/CodeTextor/docs/DEV_GUIDE.md

 * **Require projectId**: Validate that the project exists and is accessible
 * **Query correct database**: Use `indexes/<projectId>.db` for the specified project
-* **Enforce path boundaries**: Only return results for files within the project's root path
+* **Enforce path boundaries**: Only return results for files within the project's configured include paths
 * **Return bounded results**: Limited by byte size (configurable per project)
 * **Support pagination**: When returning large result sets
 * **Never leak cross-project data**: Results must be strictly scoped to the requested project
+* **Concurrent serving**: Support serving multiple projects simultaneously
+  - MCP server handles requests for any indexed project via `projectId` parameter
+  - Multiple projects can be actively indexing while MCP serves queries on all of them
+  - Each query is isolated to its project's database

 ---

-## 8. Frontend Guidelines
+## 10. Frontend Guidelines

 * Written in **TypeScript**, using **Vue 3** (Tailwind).
 * Components must be modular: one component = one purpose.